Our Dyslexia Village

 Lorna has a unique perspective on this condition as she is dyslexic herself.

 Jennifer is a homeschool mom of two wonderful kids.
-She has a passion for helping children with learning differences, and is sensitive to the emotional needs of these often misunderstood kids.
-Jennifer is working on completing her Orton Gillingham Basic Language Level 1 Course, and has experience in using the Zones of Regulation.
-Jennifer also offers a full assessment of a child as well as tutoring.
+She has a passion for helping children with learning differences and is sensitive to the emotional needs of these often-misunderstood kids.

 Meg has a Bachelor of Education degree from Centenary College.
 She is certified in Early Childhood, Elementary Education, and Teacher of the Handicapped.
 With thirty-three years of teaching experience, Meg has retired from the public school system.